-Which, as Alexander goes on to point out, would mean collegiate varsity esports could be a viable end of career option for professional esports competitors.
+This, as Alexander goes on to point out, would mean collegiate varsity esports could be a viable end-of-career option for professional esports competitors.
 They could get post-career scholarships, still have a place in esports, and get the education they bypassed to go pro in games in the first place.

 It seems like a real win-win.